Help us improve your experience.

 Junos OS Evolved supports storing multiple versions of software on the storage media.
 You can view the installed versions on the device with the show system software list operational mode command.
 Each version of the software is stored in a distinct area in the /soft directory, ensuring that a software package installation does not impact the other software versions installed in the system.
 We recommend you keep no more than 5 versions of software in the system.

-In Junos OS, you must first upgrade the software on the standby Routing Engine and then switch control to the standby Routing Engine to run the new software version.
-After you are sure the software upgrade on the original standby Routing Engine is successful, you can upgrade the original primary Routing Engine to the new software version and switch control back to the original primary Routing Engine.
-However, with Junos OS Evolved, you do not need to upgrade the standby Routing Engine first.
+In Junos OS, for devices with redundant Routing Engines, you must first upgrade the software on the backup Routing Engine and then switch control to the backup Routing Engine to run the new software version.
+After you are sure the software upgrade on the original backup Routing Engine is successful, you can upgrade the original primary Routing Engine to the new software version and switch control back to the original primary Routing Engine.
+However, by default, with Junos OS Evolved, you do not need to upgrade the backup Routing Engine first.
 You upgrade both Routing Engines using a single command issued on the primary Routing Engine.
+Starting in Junos OS Evolved Release 25.4R1, we also support installing Junos OS Evolved on the backup Routing Engine first, switching to it and then upgrading the new backup (original primary) Routing Engine, on devices with redundant Routing Engines.

 During a successful installation, the installation package completely re-installs the existing software.
 It retains configuration files and similar information, such as secure shell and host keys, from the previous version.
 The previous software package is preserved in a separate area, and you can manually roll back to it if necessary.
 If the software installation fails for any reason, such as loss of power during the installation process, the system returns to the originally active installation when you reboot.
 For more background information on software installation, see Software Installation and Upgrade Overview (Junos OS Evolved).